Hiltslash/Hiltslash/README.md

 # About
 - 👋 Hi, I’m @Hiltslash
 - 👀 I’m interested in web development and making games
-- 🌱 I’m currently learning godot, gdscript, and i'm getting better at python. also like webdev :D
+- 🌱 I’m currently learning C and working some more on Javascript.
 - 📫 How to reach me: gfx93theboi@gmail.com
 - ⚡ Fun fact: using a 2020 macbook air
 - & Current projects: Building a custom programming language in python (Cobra), Clicker Game Template